Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Trends and Open Problems

-Usage and disclosure policies for online platforms are a worthwhile area of future development, whether those take the role of bans (such as those seen related to generative art \cite{benj_ai_ban}), or enforced rules that mandate public disclosure of AI-generated content.
-Researchers can also take steps themselves by adjusting the licenses of released models to mandate disclosure.
+Usage and disclosure policies for online platforms are a worthwhile area of future development, whether those take the role of AI usage restrictions (such as those related to generative art \cite{benj_ai_ban}), or mandated public disclosure of AI-generated content.
+Model publishers can also influence behaviour of law-abiding entities by adjusting the licenses of released models to mandate disclosure.
 AI model BLOOM was released under the first version of the Responsible AI License (RAIL) \cite{ferrandis_contractor_nguyen_lansky_2022}.
-The conditions of this license include a requirement for disclosure, an explicit ban on malicious abuse, and a prohibition of specific use-cases (including automated decision making with a potential negative impact, which aligns with terminology under EU \cite{eu_2018_automated} and Canadian regulation \cite{canada_ca_2021}).
-Adoption of such a license where appropriate, or development of similar licenses, is an important area of consideration to improve best practices around handling powerful NLG models.
+The conditions of this license include a requirement for disclosure, an explicit ban on malicious abuse, and a prohibition of specific use-cases (including automated decision making with a potential negative impact, which aligns with regulation terminology in the EU \cite{eu_2018_automated} and Canada \cite{canada_ca_2021}).
+An effective combination of usage policies and AI software licenses may improve the ethical rigour in how powerful NLG models are used in practice, though great care must be taken in crafting such restrictions.